SrYanCarlo/SrYanCarlo/README.md

-# Hi, I’m Yan Carlo, a web and mobile developer! 💻📱
+# Hi, I’m Yan Carlo, a web and mobile student! 💻📱
 ![banner](https://user-images.githubusercontent.com/40778394/131587292-dfe66689-e1c4-47e4-9c21-ec007faad515.png)
 # FAQ about me
 - 📍 Where do you live?
 In Foz do Iguaçu, Paraná, Brasil